 a) Every Commissioner, Officer and Employee shall report, directly and without undue delay, to the Inspector General, any and all information concerning conduct which such Commissioner, Officer or Employee knows or should reasonably know to involve corrupt or other Prohibited Political Activity (i) by another Commissioner, Officer or Employee which concerns such Commissioner's, Officer's or Employee's employment or office; or (ii) by any Person dealing with the District which concerns the Person's dealings with the District.
-Any Officer or Employee who knowingly fails to report a corrupt or Prohibited Political Activity as required in this section shall be subject to employee may otherwise be disciplined.
+Any Officer or Employee who knowingly fails to report a corrupt or Prohibited Political Activity as required in this section shall be subject to employment sanctions, including discharge, in accordance with procedures under which the Officer or Employee may otherwise be disciplined.